L4rsG/F-Heat_QGIS/docs/example.rst

         :align: center

 #.
 For further calculations, the downloaded shapefiles of the buildings and streets must be adjusted.
 Toggle the dropdown lists to select the correct layers for streets, parcels and buildings.
+Choose the desired attribute of the buildings layer as heat demand.
+For the downloaded data, you can choose RW_WW where RW = Raumwärme(space heating) and WW = Warmwasser(water heating) are combined.

     .. figure:: images//example/5adjust.png
         :alt: 5adjsut.png